-This is my go-to Greek Salad Recipe.
+This is my go-to Greek Salad with Feta recipe.
 Perfect in the summer when garden tomatoes are plentiful or just substitute grape or cherry tomatoes the rest of the year!

 - Half a head of iceberg lettuce, chopped in cubes (may use full head if needed)

 - 1-2 ripe garden tomatoes, chopped with seeds removed if desired

 - 14 ounce can artichoke hearts, drained and cut in halves